dextramon/cvss-tool/README.md

-# csvv-tool
+# cvss-tool
-Tool to rate the CSVV score of an asset.
+Tool to rate the CVSS score of an asset.